kuralit/kuralit/CONTRIBUTING.md

 ## How to Contribute

-There are many ways to contribute to KuralIt:
+There are many ways to contribute to Kuralit:

 - **Bug Reports**: Report bugs and issues
 - **Feature Requests**: Suggest new features or improvements